IS IT WORTH TO INSULATE A GARAGE?

 We’re always working in our unfinished detached garage, but in the summer it gets way too hot.

-Temp checking hot garage
+temp checking hot garage cooler

 BEAT THE HEAT